Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI

 \section{Abstract}

 Accurate taxonomic identification of parasitoid wasps within the superfamily Ichneumonoidea is essential for biodiversity assessment, ecological monitoring, and biological control programs.
 However, morphological similarity, small body size, and fine-grained interspecific variation make manual identification labor-intensive and expertise-dependent.
 This study proposes a deep learning–based framework for the automated identification of Ichneumonoidea wasps using a YOLO-based architecture integrated with High-Resolution Class Activation Mapping (HiResCAM) to enhance interpretability.
 The proposed system simultaneously identifies wasp families from high-resolution images.
 The dataset comprises 3,556 high-resolution images of Hymenoptera specimens.
-The taxonomic distribution is primarily concentrated among the families Ichneumonidae ($n=786$), Braconidae ($n=648$), Apidae ($n=466$), and Vespidae ($n=460$).
+The taxonomic distribution is primarily concentrated among the target families Ichneumonidae ($n=786$) and Braconidae ($n=648$), while other Hymenoptera families, such as Apidae ($n=466$) and Vespidae ($n=460$), were specifically included to increase generalization performance and improve the model's ability to discriminate parasitoids from related lineages.
 Extensive experiments were conducted using a curated dataset, with model performance evaluated through precision, recall, F1-score, and accuracy.
-The results demonstrate high accuracy of over 96\% and robust generalization across morphological variations.
+The results demonstrate a high accuracy of over 96\% and robust generalization across morphological variations.
 HiResCAM visualizations confirm that the model focuses on taxonomically relevant anatomical regions, such as wing venation, antennae segmentation, and metasomal structures, thereby validating the biological plausibility of the learned features.
-The integration of explainable AI techniques improves transparency and trustworthiness, making the system suitable for entomological research to accelerate biodiversity characterization in an under-described parasitoid superfamily.
+The integration of explainable AI techniques improves transparency and trustworthiness.
+Consequently, this system functions as an effective automated triage tool, assisting taxonomists by performing the initial family-level separation of bulk samples and intelligently routing them to appropriate specialists, ultimately accelerating biodiversity characterization in this under-described parasitoid superfamily.